FAQs for Parents of College-Bound Teens

 12) If we take our student to an outside service, people might think that you’re writing the essays.

 It is your son or daughter who will have the authorship for this work.
 This is about your student finding his or her own voice, and using it.
 Deborah’s added value is only offering guidance to help your student find that voice, as a rite of passage to young adulthood.
 It would be counterproductive if it became Deborah’s voice, not to mention being unethical and against college application best practices.
 Deborah has already gone to college.
-Now it’s up to your student to take the wheel.
+Now it’s up to your student to take the wheel.13) Do you take charge of the completion of the application forms and submission of test scores?
+It would be such a relief to simply offload the entire college application process to someone else!

 No, our services are strictly advisory.
 It is the responsibility of the parent and/or student to secure academic and personal recommendations; register and pay for necessary standardized tests; arrange for the transmission of test scores to colleges; complete, finalize, pay for and submit all applications for admission and financial aid; monitor the status of all applications, college visits, interviews and financial aid materials; and notify colleges of the student’s enrollment decisions.
-Position U 4 College Consulting LLC will not assume responsibility for any of these items.
+Position U 4 College Consulting LLC will not assume responsibility for any of these items.14) Do you provide financial aid counseling?

 15) Do you provide tutoring for standardized testing?